Ervie/Seiyuu.moe/README.md

     * Mode for grouping by series.
     * Mode for grouping by character.
     * Mode for grouping by franchise (group by character + series).
-* Precached list for fast searching by seiyuu name.
+* Precached list for fast searching most popular seiyuu.
 * Details cards for extra information.

 ## To-Do List / Further Ideas